 Tracking and planning healthy habits

 And at the bottom of this post, you’ll also find a free printable checklist of healthy habits.
-You can also use it to create your own list of new year’s resolutions to help make 2021 your healthiest year yet!
+You can also use it to create your own list of new year’s resolutions to help make this your healthiest year yet!

 So without further ado, here are my top healthy new year tips for starting healthy habits this year.

 1. Start smudging